Mailu/Mailu/docs/integrations/oidc-authentik.rst

 --------------

 The login flow uses authorization-code login with state checking and PKCE.
-Mailu exchanges the code server-side, calls the provider UserInfo endpoint with the returned access token, and maps the configured email claim to a Mailu user.
+Mailu exchanges the code server-side, requires an ID token, validates that token against the provider JWKS, and checks signature, allowed algorithm, issuer, audience, expiry, issued-at time, optional not-before time, authorized party, and nonce.
+Mailu then calls the provider UserInfo endpoint with the returned access token and maps the configured email claim to a Mailu user.

 Use HTTPS for Mailu and the identity provider, keep client secrets out of source control, and keep ``OIDC_REQUIRE_EMAIL_VERIFIED=true`` unless your provider has a